 Two years ago, William (far left), Greg and Charlene Fletcher were the first three people at their store in Duarte, Calif., to sign up when OUR Walmart, a labor organization created by the United Food and Commercial Workers, came to town.
 Last week, they were among the dozens of Walmart workers in Southern California to walk off their jobs in the first ever retail worker strike in the chain's 50-year history.

 On Tuesday, 88 workers at 28 Walmarts in 12 different cities joined them on strike; and on Wednesday, a couple hundred Walmart associates convened for a demonstration at the chain's headquarters in Bentonville, Ark.
 Walmart organizers say their goal is to build momentum over the coming weeks for a planned massive walkout on Black Friday -- the biggest shopping day of the year.
-This isn't a strike in the usual sense; employees will be going back to work in the interim, because most of them need the money, and it's likely that this will be a one-day event for the majority of participants.
-And since Walmart workers aren't unionized, there is no contract to negotiate.

 The leaders say their strike aims to end retaliation against Walmart employees who complain about working conditions or attempt to organize.
 Asked what Walmart would have to offer up before the Black Friday deadline, Daniel Schlademan, the director of the Making Change at Walmart campaign that's organizing the strike, said it could include reinstating the people who were "illegally fired," giving back hours to employees who had them taken away, and clarifying to management "people's right to free speech."